apw/cache/README.md

-**Definition 1** (Strict Optimality) *T* is strictly optimal for cache *c* and queries *q* if its mean witness length *\<k\> = E<sub>x</sub>[|w|]* is less than or equal to that of all other data structures.
+**Definition 1** (Strict Optimality) *T* is strictly optimal for cache *c* and queries *q* if its mean witness length *\<k\> = E<sub>x</sub>[|w|]* is less than or equal to that of all other black boxes.

 It seems exceedingly likely that this strict optimum will turn out to be an extremely complicated circuit that